PorterShubhamA/PorterShubhamA/README.md

 - 👋 Hi, I’m Shubham Agrawal
-- 👀 I’m working as Sr. Business Analyst.
+- 👀 I’m working as Data Scientist III
-- 🌱 I’m currently working on partner lifecyle related projects
 - 📫 You can reach out to me at shubhamagrawal@theporter.in

 <!---